Georges-Kévin Nkoudou

-Georges-Kévin Nkoudou Mbida (/fr/; born 13 February 1995) is a professional footballer who plays as a winger for Saudi First Division League club Al-Diriyah.
+Georges-Kévin Nkoudou Mbida (/fr/; born 13 February 1995) is a professional footballer who plays as a winger for Saudi Pro League club Abha on loan from Al-Diriyah.
 Born in France, he plays for the Cameroon national team.

 Club career

 Nantes

 He joined the Paris Saint-Germain Pre-Training Centre in July 2008 as an outsider.
 However, after two seasons, the Paris club does not offer him to join the training centre.
 He therefore left PSG for the AC Boulogne-Billancourt club.
 After a year, he received proposals from Nantes and Lille.

 He then decided to join Nantes, where he signed an internship contract in 2011.
 On 8 August 2013, he initiated a three-year professional contract with club.
 He made his Ligue 1 debut on the opening game of the 2013–14 season on 11 August 2013 against SC Bastia.
 He replaced Serge Gakpé in the last minute of the game.